 Home builders and real estate agencies

 Other new entrants to the world of mortgage lending are home builders and real estate agencies.
 Many now offer their own in-house mortgage lenders to help sell their properties.
 Competition in the lending world is fierce, and too many builders and real estate companies who suffered losses in the recession have taken matters into their own hands by creating lending worlds of their own.
-These lenders can be useful to borrowers because, like mortgage brokers, they work with individual applicants to find the best option.
+These lenders can be useful to borrowers because, like mortgage brokers, they work with individual consumers to find the best option.
 Additionally, most of these lenders have strong ties to traditional lending institutions, so that if they can’t find the right product for a borrower, they can refer them to a bank can make the loan.